Coriander

 Description

-Coriander is a soft-leaved annual plant that produces white or pale pink flowers and can grow up to a metre in height.
+Coriander Slowbolt is a soft-leaved annual plant that produces white or pale pink flowers and can grow up to a meter in height.
+This particular Coriander variety is slow to bolt and best suited for growing fresh leaves.

 Coriander (Coriandrum sativum) is a member of the parsley family and the word coriander can be used to describe the entire plant: leaves, stems, seeds, and all.
 The leaves of the plant are commonly called cilantro, which comes from the Spanish word for coriander, or Chinese parsley.